-Brittany is a recent graduate of McGill University where she completed a Graduate Artist Diploma under the direction and mentorship of Dominique Labelle.
-Performances at McGill included, the title role in Lucia di Lammermoor with Opera McGill, soprano soloist in Carmina Burana with the Schulich Singers and Concert Choir, and soprano soloist in Fausto Romitelli's Lost, with the McGill Contemporary Ensemble.
-Brittany continues to collaborate with various conductors and composers at McGill and has been a featured soloist in recent performances of Pierrot lunaire and Trois poésies de la lyrique japonaise.
-This November, Brittany performed a new song cycle for voice and piano by McGill composer, Seth Gordon.
-This spring, she will premiere another piece by Seth Gordon for voice and percussion ensemble.
+Brittany is a graduate of McGill University where she completed a Graduate Artist Diploma under the direction and mentorship of Dominique Labelle.
+Performances at McGill included, the title role in Lucia di Lammermoor with Opera McGill, soprano soloist in Carmina Burana with the Schulich Singers and Concert Choir, and soprano soloist in Fausto Romitelli's Lost, with the McGill Contemporary Music Ensemble.
+Brittany continues to collaborate with various conductors and composers at McGill University and has been a featured soloist in recent performances of Pierrot Lunaire (Schönberg) and Trois poésies de la lyrique japonaise (Stravinsky).

 Brittany also holds a Master of Arts in Performance from the Royal Conservatoire of Scotland and a Bachelor of Music in Vocal Performance from the University of Toronto.
 She is grateful for the support of the Canada Council for the Arts, the Conseil des arts et lettres du Québec and the Alberta Foundation for the Arts.